-Whether a physical fitness enthusiast or someone who prefers a less active lifestyle, it is important to make sure to keep moving and exercise your body in some way on a regular basis… especially as you hit the “seasoned times” of life.
-According to the National Institute on Aging, regular aerobic activity provides many welcome health benefits as we age and can be key to healthy, independent living.
+Whether a physical fitness enthusiast or someone who prefers a less active lifestyle, it’s important to keep your body moving on a regular basis… especially as you hit the “seasoned times” of life.
+According to the National Institute on Aging, regular aerobic activity provides many welcome health benefits as we get older and can be key to healthy, independent living.

-The really good news for even the least sports-minded people among us is that moving and exercising the body does not have to mean putting it through a long, vigorous workout.
-Just taking a short walk every day is a great low impact, low-exertion form of physical activity that builds strength, energy, and stamina and can fit into almost anyone’s lifestyle.
+The really good news for even the least sports-minded among us is that moving and exercising the body does not have to mean long, vigorous workouts.
+Taking a walk around the block every day is a great low impact, low-exertion form of physical activity that builds strength, energy, and stamina and fits into almost anyone’s lifestyle.

-Walking is a practical, convenient and pleasant way to keep the body moving.
-You can go for a walk whenever you want to, and you can walk at your own pace.
-As you walk, you can enjoy some fresh air and interesting scenery.
+Walking is a practical, convenient and pleasant way to keep moving.
+You can take a walk whenever you feel like it, and you can walk at your own pace.
+As you walk, you can enjoy the fresh air and check out the scenery.
 You can listen to music or an audio book.
-You can turn walking into a social event by taking a walk with a friend or a group of people.
+You can turn a walk into a social event by walking with a friend or a group of people.

-The most important thing about beginning or continuing any exercise program is to execute it wisely and safely.
+The most important thing about beginning and continuing any exercise program is to execute it wisely and safely.
 Here are some helpful tips about walking as a regular form of exercise.

 - Be sensible and realistic.
 Tailor your walking program to your own personal health status and abilities.
 Begin slowly.
 Don’t start out with overly ambitious expectations for yourself.
 Be reasonable and cautious as you gradually increase your energy output and the length of time you walk.
 Many resources recommend walking at least 30 minutes a day, but that does not mean you have to walk 30 minutes at a stretch right off the bat.
 You can walk for 10 minutes three times a day.
 Then, if you want to, you can gradually build up to a single 30-minute walk.